CivicTechTO/archives/_venues/SPPG, University of Toronto.md

 ---
-name: SPPG, University of Toronto
 type: university
 organization:
   - "[[School of Public Policy and Governance at the University of Toronto]]"
 status:
 address:
 tags:
   - type/venue
+title: SPPG, University of Toronto
 ---